aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_Setup.md

 ### Get the course notes

-The material of this course is available online and can be accessed [on GitHub][10] or [on a dedicated webpage][11].

-On GitHub each chapter is a collection of Jupyter Notebook files.
+The material of this course is available online and can be alternatively accessed [on GitHub][10] or [on a dedicated webpage][11].
+The second option is recommended for an easy navigation through the different chapters.
+However, the content is static and not suited to experiment with the various concepts we discuss.
+For that purpose, each chapter of the course is also distributed as a collection of Jupyter notebooks [on GitHub][10].

 >The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 In a Jupyter Notebook coding is easy and interactive.
 In a single file you can combine [Markdown][12] *cells* and code *cells*.

-*We ask you to download the course notes on your computer*.
+*You should download the course notes on your computer by following these few steps:*

-You can do it in few simple steps using Git.

 1. Create your [GitHub][13] account in case you don't have one.